adekolaolat/bods-liverpool-azure-data-engineering/guides/transformation.md

 At first I might want to load all the data and then subsequently, I may want to update this weekly.

+## What's the plan?

 ## Task requirements
 -

 ## Concepts applied
 - [Delta Lake](https://learn.microsoft.com/en-us/azure/databricks/introduction/delta-comparison)
 - [DLT](https://learn.microsoft.com/en-us/azure/databricks/dlt/)
 - [ETL pipeline with DLT](https://learn.microsoft.com/en-us/azure/databricks/getting-started/data-pipeline-get-started)
 -

+## Set Up Azure Databricks Workspace

+- Go to Azure Portal.

+- Create a Databricks workspace.

+- Choose your subscription, resource group, and location.

+- After deployment, launch the workspace and create a new cluster.